Martin Scorsese's unrealized projects: The Heart of the Matter

 In early 2004, Scorsese was developing an adaptation of Graham Greene's The Heart of the Matter as a potential directing vehicle, with Don Macpherson scripting.
 Scorsese reportedly read Greene's 1948 novel "as a young man and never forgot it."
 The film was to have been bankrolled through StudioCanal.

 The Darling

 Following their work on The Aviator in 2004, Scorsese was set to direct Cate Blanchett in an adaptation of the Russell Banks novel The Darling.
 In 2012, Denis Villeneuve was set to direct the feature with Jessica Chastain starring.

 Taxi Driver sequel

 In January 2005, Robert De Niro spoke of a possible sequel to Taxi Driver, featuring an older Travis Bickle, and that the project was being discussed between him and Scorsese.
 In November 2013, De Niro revealed that original writer Paul Schrader had written a first draft, but that both he and Scorsese thought it was not good enough to proceed.

+Drunken Angel remake

+In February 2005, The Hollywood Reporter announced that Scorsese, Leonardo DiCaprio and screenwriter John Logan were in early negotiations to develop a remake of Akira Kurosawa's 1948 classic Drunken Angel for Warner Bros.